Children and Parenting Arrangements

 What is a Parenting Plan?

-A Parenting Plan is normally reached by parties working out the parenting arrangements either by directly negotiating with each other, or with the help of a family dispute resolution practitioner.
+A Parenting Plan is normally reached by parties working out the parenting arrangements either by directly negotiating with each other or with the help of a family dispute resolution practitioner.
+It must be signed and dated by both parties.

 It is not legally enforceable and is different from a Parenting Order, which is made by a court.
-If you do go to court, the court will take into account any previous parenting plan.
+If you do go to court, the court may take into account any previous parenting plan.

 What do we do if we cannot agree about parenting?

-then you must first try to resolve your parenting dispute with a mediator who is specially trained to help parties resolve family law disputes.
-These mediators are called Family Dispute Resolution (‘FDR’) Practitioners.
-FDR Practitioners can be lawyers with special mediation training, social workers, counsellors or psychologists who have significant mediation training and experience.
+These mediators are called Family Dispute Resolution (‘FDR’) practitioners.
+FDR practitioners can be lawyers with special mediation training, social workers, counsellors or psychologists who have significant mediation training and experience.

-There are also some circumstances where mediation is not possible.
 If an FDR Practitioner does not believe that mediation is suitable, then the practitioner will not proceed with the mediation.
 An example of where FDR may not be suitable is where there are issues or concerns around family violence.

 What happens if we go to mediation but still cannot agree on parenting arrangements?